Say hello to your new favorite hearty and flavorful winter meal, this one-pot Braised Indian Chickpea Stew!

 - White rice, brown rice, or Indian flatbread such as naan or roti

 - Roughly grind the whole spices.
-Add the cardamom pods, cloves, cumin seeds, coriander seeds, and fennel seeds to a spice grinder or mortar or pestle.
+Add the cardamom pods, cloves, cumin seeds, coriander seeds, and fennel seeds (not the cinnamon sticks) to a spice grinder or mortar or pestle.
 Coarsely grind (just a few pulses with an electric grinder) – you want some texture to remain.
 Remove the empty cardamom pod shells.
 Note: If you don’t have either of these tools, see the blog post section “Frequently Asked Questions“

 - Preheat the oven to 350°F/175°C.